Rikthepixel/react-blend/README.md

 Hooks make components very composable.
 A role that hooks can't fulfill however is the role of a guard.
 In many applications I've found it to be useful for encapsulating loading and error states.
 Just wrap a component with `withAsync` and you don't have to worry about a variable being nullable/undefined or not being available yet.

-I've found it useful to define these states as "invalid states" or "unwanted states".
+I've found it useful to define these states as "unwanted states".
 What you really care about is to render the component, show the information, not to handle these undesired states.

 Many components could be wrapped with a guard: